 August 14th – A Real Stand Up Guy

 Meet Boaz, or Bo!
 He was a stand up guy.
 He stood up everyday to work.
 He stood up to lead.
 He stood up as a man of character and integrity.
 Boaz was in good standing in his community and demonstrates what manhood is without slipping into toxic masculinity.
 Maleness does not have to be equivalent to meanness, muchasimo, and male domination over women or even over other men.
-There is a strength within masculinity that does stand tall and should be encourage.
+There is a strength within masculinity that does stand tall and should be encouraged.
 Strength of protection, provision, and covering headship.
 But this shouldn’t be confused with meanness and domination over others.
 Meet this real stand-up guy, Bo!

 August 21st – Mama’s Boy